e18e/e18e/docs/blog/replacements-fyi-launch.md

 However, there isn't a great way to explore this data in a more general way.
 The e18e site has a set of [replacement docs](https://e18e.dev/docs/replacements/), but these only cover a subset of the data as they only list documented replacements.
 All native and snippet replacements are missing from these docs.

 The solution?
 Build a dedicated site for exploring this data!
-A place where you can search for packages and see if there are any replacements available, filter by runtime, and view the details of each replacement.
+A place where you can search for packages to see if there are any replacements available, filter by runtime, and view the details of them.

 ## The collaboration